astroidmail/astroid/README.md

 astroid uses the `$XDG_CONFIG_HOME/astroid` directory (or `$HOME/.config/astroid` if it is not set) for storing its configuration file.
 When you first run astroid it will set up the default configuration file there.
 This is a JSON file created by [boost::property_tree].
 Options not set here will be set to their default values as specified in `src/config.cc`.

 By default astroid looks in `$HOME/.mail` for the notmuch database, but you can change this in the configuration file.
-You can also set up default queries and accounts for sending mail there.
+You can also set up default queries and accounts for sending e-mail there.

 ## running